rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 1. The document to edit
 2. A projection function that projects the document to a terminal document

 In this design, we can probably modify `Split` to behave as we want.
-Let's try.

 ## How do projections hold state?